 (This happened in the town where I have lived for the past 39 years.
 Our cops are the best.)

 It’s the birthday of Emily Brontë (1818-1848), who is remembered — when she’s remembered at all — as the author of Wuthering Heights, her only novel.
 Not many know that she was also one of the finest English poets of the nineteenth century.
-Here is a choral setting by Ola Gjeilo of a fragment of one of her poems.
+Here is a choral setting by Ola Gjeilo of one of her poems.